2016 and In press

 Hwang, E., Singh, P., & Argote., L. (in press) Knowledge sharing in online communities: Learning to cross geographic and hierarchical boundaries.
 Organizational Science.

 Miron-Spektor, E., & Beenan, G. (2015).
 Motivating creativity: The effects of sequential and simultaneous learning and performance achievement goals on product novelty and usefulness.
 Organizational Behavior and Human Decision Processes, 127, 53-65.

 Argote, L. (2014).
 Knowledge transfer and organizational learning.
 The Wiley-Blackwell Handbook of the Psychology of Training, Development and Performance Improvement.
 John Wiley and Sons.

 Dokko, G., Kane, A. A., & Tortoriello, M. (2014).
 One of us or one of my friends: How social identity and tie strength shape the creative generativity of boundary-spanning ties.
 Organization Studies, 35(5), 703-726.

 Hwang, E., Singh, P., & Argote, L. (2014).
-Jack of all, master of some: The interaction effect of knowledge breadth and depth on innovation.
+Jack of all, master of some: The contingent effect of knowledge breadth on innovation.
 Proceedings of the International Conference on Information Systems.

 Quintane, E., Conaldi, G., Tonellato, M., & Lomi, A. (2014).
 Modeling relational events: A case on an open source software project.
 Organizational Research Methods, 17(1), 23-50.

 Argote, L. (2013).
 Organizational learning: Creating, retaining, and transferring knowledge (2nd ed.).
 New York, Springer.